lavondabrown/scrimmage/README.md

 https://github.com/FlightGear/fgms

 The FGMS plugin interacts with Scrimmage to receive the state variables of each entity.
-To build FGMS, you have to provide cmake with the path to the FGMS source
+To build FGMS, you have to provide cmake with the path to the FGMS root
-tree:
+source:

-    cmake .. -DFGMS_SOURCE_TREE_BASE=/path/to/fgms
+    cmake .. -DFGMS_ROOT_SEARCH=/path/to/fgms

 ## Download SCRIMMAGE Docker Image